.png)

 Payment authorization is when an issuing bank gives the green light on a transaction, confirming it's prepared to release the authorized amount of funds from the customer's account.

-But before this authorization is granted, the issuing bank conducts thorough checks.
-These checks involve verifying if the cardholder has enough funds available (assuming they're using a valid card) and scrutinizing the transaction for any suspicious activity.
+Before granting approval, the issuing bank conducts thorough checks.
+This includes verifying the card is valid, confirming the cardholder has enough funds available, and scrutinizing the transaction for any suspicious activity.

-It's important to remember that each issuing bank has unique criteria for conducting these checks.
+Each issuing bank has its own risk model and unique approval criteria for conducting these checks.
 They might also prioritize certain transactions over others.

-Payment authorization is of significant importance to all parties involved in a transaction.
+Payment authorization is also of significance to all parties involved in a transaction:

-• Customer: If payment isn't authorized, customers can’t finalize their purchase, leading to frustration and potential transaction abandonment.
+- Customer: If payment isn't authorized, customers can’t complete the purchase, leading to frustration and potential transaction abandonment.

-• Issuers Have a duty to protect their customers from fraudulent transactions.
+- Issuers: Issuers have a duty to protect their customers from fraudulent transactions.
 They may also be liable for any fraud if 3DS was used and liability shifted from the merchant to the issuer.

-• Customer satisfaction: Customers often hold merchants responsible for any payment authorization issues, even though it's ultimately the issuer's decision.
-A declined transaction can lead to customer frustration, damage the merchant's reputation, and result in lost future revenue.
+- Customer satisfaction: Customers often hold merchants responsible for any payment authorization issues and declines, even though the issuer makes the final decision.
+A declined transaction can frustrate customers, damage your brand, and reduce repeat purchases.

 Alternative payment methods will have a different flow—for instance, they'll likely couple authorization and capture.